 Location.
 44° 33.15′ N, 119° 38.757′ W. Marker is near Dayville, Oregon, in Grant County.
 Marker can be reached from John Day Highway (Oregon Route 19) 2 miles north of U.S. 26, on the left when traveling north.
 Marker is located at the Thomas Condon Paleontology Center, at the north end of the parking lot.
 Touch for map.
 Marker is in this post office area: Dayville OR 97825, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 4 miles of this marker, measured as the crow flies.
 Picture Gorge Basalts (approx. 1.6 miles away); Mascall Overlook (approx. 3.8 miles away).

 Also see . . .
 Thomas Condon.

 In 1865, Condon visited the basin for the first time with the First Oregon Cavalry and started excavating fossils.
-The specimens he sent to museums on the East Coast for verification ignited scientific interest, and he donated a selection of his specimens to the Smithsonian Institution.
-In recognition of his scientific work, Condon was appointed the first Oregon State Geologist in 1872.
-He would later become a professor of geology at the University of Oregon where (Submitted on February 15, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+The specimens he sent to museums on the East Coast for verification ignited scientific (Submitted on February 15, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on February 16, 2018.
-This page originally submitted on February 15, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 75 times since then and 3 times this year.
+It was originally submitted on February 15, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 99 times since then and 9 times this year.
 Photos: 1, 2, 3, 4. submitted on February 15, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.